antonio-costa/Leaguedata/README.md

 	private $debugMode = false;

 # Requests available
 This lists is not complete!
 Some requests are missing and some miss their queries!
 They are easy to add if you want to.
+Obviously, everything between {} is treated as a parameter, if not specified in getData() method array it will be left blank.
+If you miss a mandatory parameter riot's api will retrieve an error.
+Most of non-query parameters are mandatory, you can check all of this in riot's developer website.

 	private $requests = array(
 		"summoner" => "v1.4/summoner/{summonerIds}",